LavizaFalakNaz/LeadersBoard/readme.md

 this ia made as a project for Interns Spark Internship Program

 the purpose of this program was to enable kids learn and practice React using realtime projects

+in this program there are multiple features. they are defined below: